Density of group languages in shift spaces: A characterization of minimality via return words

 First let $Z$ be the bifix code such that $Z^* = \varphi^{-1}(0)$ and $U = Z\cap\cL(X)$.
 We find $U = \{aa, aba, b\}$.
 Consider an alphabet $B = \{u,v,w\}$ and define a morphism $\phi\colon B^*\to A^*$ by

 By construction, the image of $\phi$ has the same intersection with $\cL(X)$ as the submonoid $\varphi^{-1}(0) = Z^*$.
 Moreover, we have $\sigma^3\circ\phi=\phi\circ\tau$ where $\tau$ is the morphism

-Letting $Y$ be the shift space generated by $\tau$, the skew product $G\skewprod X$ can be identified with the tower $\widehat{Y}$ relative to the function $f(x)=|\phi(x_0)|$ (see Section~1.1.3 in \cite{DurandPerrin2021} for details).
-Since $\tau$ is primitive, $Y$ is uniquely ergodic by Michel's theorem, and so is $\widehat{Y}$. \end{example}
+Letting $Y$ be the shift space generated by $\tau$, the skew product $G\skewprod_{\varphi} X$ can be identified with the tower $\widehat{Y}$ relative to the function $f(x)=|\phi(x_0)|$ (see \cite[Section~1.1.3]{DurandPerrin2021} for details).
+Since $\tau$ is primitive, $Y$ is minimal and uniquely ergodic by Michel's theorem, and so is $\widehat{Y}$. \end{example}